sotblad/DB3_Project/README.md

 # Run:<br/>

 Run the etl process on trifacta and save the output csv as `joined.csv` on the data folder.<br/>
-Run the ddl.py script on the ddl folder (edit the script to match your DB login info) (Or simply just import the db dump [backup.dump] into mysql) Edit the application.properties file at src\main\resources to match your DB Start the project by running the MainApplication class on src\main\java\db3 Head to 127.0.0.1:8080 to view the app.
+Run the ddl.py script on the ddl folder (edit the script to match your DB login info)<br/>
+(Or simply just import the db dump [backup.dump] into mysql) Edit the application.properties file at src\main\resources to match your DB<br/>
+Start the project by running the MainApplication class on src\main\java\db3<br/>
+Head to 127.0.0.1:8080 to view the app.<br/>

 # Problems:<br/>